S2-EP6: Debbie’s Story: What Happens When You Connect the Dots Backward

 Debbie’s story starts when she is a young mother and takes us up to the present day.
-But don’t worry!
-It goes fast.
-Her story unfolds quickly with some unexpected twists and turns.
+Don’t worry; it goes fast.
+Her story unfolds with some unexpected twists and turns.
 We knew this story had to air on the podcast because it’s a version of one we hear over and over from so many: what happens when things don’t go as planned?

 Tune in to hear a story of how life can lead you down a path you never could have imagined.
 Debbie’s is a story of dreams fulfilled after the age of 60.
 It’s a story that proves it’s never too late to reinvent yourself.

 Encore.org, our newest media partner, is an ideas and innovation hub tapping the talent of those 50+ as a force for good.
 Founder and CEO Marc Freedman is an award-winning social entrepreneur and author, most recently, of How to Live Forever: The Enduring Power of Connecting the Generations.
 Looking for a great gap-year transition program?
 Check out Encore Fellowships, which match skilled, seasoned professionals with social-sector organizations in high-impact, paid assignments.